TylerEvans-hash/regex-tutorial/RegEx-tutorial.md

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
 Hello my name is Tyler!
 This is a project I made to help out beginners to Regular Expressions.
 I hope this gives you a simple understanding of what regular exressions are and how they are used.

 ### Authors Git-Hub